jkProfile/EasyPSCP/README.md

 # EasyPSCP
-Python tool for Windows to make PSCP a but faster
+Python tool for Windows to make PSCP a bit easier.